 February 16: St. Louis snow and icy roads

 A typical all-day outing to cover another winter storm in the St. Louis metro.
 This was a 25-hour day for me, having worked one of my normal IT job shifts immediately prior to the storm.
 I left work at 4AM and headed up to Eolia along Highway 61 where the first heavy band of snow was covering the roads.
 The snow and surface freezing temperature line slowly moved south through the morning, so I stayed in this area down to South County where I observed the highest impacts.
 At the peak of the event, the primary road issues wre from vehicles unable to make it up hills.
 This created numerous long traffic backups both on the main highways and the side streets.
-I captured this footage along Union Road:
+I captured footage along Union Road that is part of the latest

 The roads were still not completely clear after sunset, but I'd reached the end of my awake time and had to call it a day at 9PM.